IlyaZinkovich/ilyazinkovich.github.io/_posts/2018/sep/2018-09-21-async-communication-with-legacy.md

 Implementing anything inside a legacy codebase can be painful.

->"Legacy code.
+>Legacy code.
 The phrase strikes disgust in the hearts of programmers.
-Although our first joy of programming may have been intense, the misery of dealing with legacy code is often sufficient to extinguish that flame."
+Although our first joy of programming may have been intense, the misery of dealing with legacy code is often sufficient to extinguish that flame.
 >[Michael Feathers, Working Effectively with Legacy Code](https://www.amazon.de/Working-Effectively-Legacy-Robert-Martin/dp/0131177052).

 That's why we, developers, naturally tend to implement new functionality outside of it.
 With the rise of microservices, this tendency escalated to a whole new level.
 Anytime we want to implement something new, we think of creating a new web service.
 Applying this approach regularly, we add more moving parts.
 Losing control over this process, we risk creating a highly unreliable system.